 Participants come from various backgrounds and with different goals for taking The Business of Craft Beer program.
 To provide optimum flexibility, participants may select any course to begin their studies.
 There is no required sequence.
 Based on a participant’s background, any three courses may be selected.
 (For those wanting additional courses, a 20% alumni discount is available.)

-Can I use VA Benefits, military tuition assistance, GI Bill, or VA Fry grant to pay for this certification?
+Can I use VA Education Benefits, GI Bill or military tuition assistance to pay for this certification?

-Yes, our certificate and courses are eligible for VA benefits.
-Please contact UVM’s Veterans Affairs Coordinator, David Carlson, via email at firstname.lastname@example.org or by phone at 802-656-0581, and Program Coordinator, Nichole Hathaway at Nichole.Hathaway@uvm.edu or by phone at 802-656-4682 for assistance with VA benefits.
+Yes, our certificate is eligible for VA Education benefits, but NOT military tuition assistance.
+Please contact UVM’s Veterans Affairs Coordinator, David Carlson, via email at email@example.com or by phone at 802-656-0581, and Program Coordinator, Nichole Hathaway at Nichole.Hathaway@uvm.edu or by phone at 802-656-4682 for assistance with VA benefits.

 What kind of financial aid is available?